Duotduot/DuotDuot_T2A1-A/DuotDuot_T2A1-A.md

 - Messages (user_id, user_id2, message)

 F. **Identify the relationships and associations between the entities you have indentified in part (e)**
+- Users - zero or many listings
+- Users - zero or many ratings
+- Users - zero or many messages
+- Users - zero or many listings in watchlist
+- Users - one contact details
+- Listings - one product category
+- Listings - one user
+- Listings - one contact details
+- Listings - zero or many watchlists
+- Messages - one user
+- Ratings - one user
+- Product Categories - zero or many listings
+- Contact details - one user
+- Contact details - zero or many listings
+- Watchlists - one user
+- Watchlists - zero or many listings

+G. **Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)**